-There is nothing better than going to a nice warm bookshop on a cold day; especially that awkward period between Christmas and New Years Eve when no-one knows what they are doing, what they are meant to be doing or even what day it is.
+There is nothing better than going to a nice warm bookshop on a cold day.
+Especially that awkward period between Christmas and New Years Eve when no-one knows what they are doing, what they are meant to be doing or even what day it is.
 Walking into Broadhursts Bookshop in Southport instantly warmed me up and made me excited about reading again.

 I picked up The Old Man in the Corner: The Teahouse Detective by Baroness Orczy which was originally published in 1908 which are a collection of cosy detective stories which were created as a response to Conan Doyle’s Sherlock Holmes stories.
 I also purchased Lucy Worlsey’s Jane Austen at Home which looks at Austen’s work and life in-depth and includes images.
-Broadhursts’ wrap purchases with brown paper and string, It makes me think of Flourish & Blotts from Harry Potter and completely finishes the amazing experience.
+Broadhursts’ wrap purchased books with brown paper and string, It makes me think of Flourish & Blotts from Harry Potter and completely finishes the amazing experience.